1 Language Models: What and Why

 As interest in neural nets picked up again in the early 2000s, researchers (starting with Bengio et al. (2003)) began to experiment with applying neural nets to the task of building a language model, using the well-known and trusted backpropagation algorithm.
 They found out that not only it was possible, but it worked better than any other language model seen so far—and it solved a key problem faced by statistical language models: not being able to generalize into unseen words.

 The training strategy relies on self-supervised learning: training a neural network where the features are the words in the context and the target is the next word.
-Simply build a training set like that and train it in a supervised way like you would any other neural net.
-We will explain this in-depth in Chapter 03.
+One can simply build a training set like that and then train it in a supervised way like any other neural net.2

-In addition to being a good way to train language models (in the sense that they are good at predicting how valid a piece of text is), it turns out that there remained an interesting by-product after the training was done: learned representations for words—word embeddings.
+In addition to being a good way to train language models (in the sense that they are good at predicting how likely a piece of text is), it turns out that there remains an interesting by-product after training a neural LM: learned representations for words—word embeddings.

 Even though the first model introduced by Bengio et al. (2003) was a relatively simple feedforward, shallow neural net, it proved that this strategy worked, and it set the path forward for many other developments.